Find out how to fill out the Tenancy Tribunal form and what supporting information you need to provide.

 If you’re seeking compensation for damages:

-On the application form, include what the damages are that you’re seeking.
-Then include:
+On the application form, include what the damages are that you are seeking.
+Include:

-• a written list of the damages and the amount you’re seeking for each one
+• a written list of the damages and the amount you are seeking for each one

-• the total amount of compensation you’re claiming, along with copies of invoices (if any), quotes and receipts for work done.
+• the total amount of compensation you are claiming, along with copies of invoices (if any), quotes and receipts for work done.

-If the work hasn’t been completed when you apply, note this on your application.
-You’ll need to provide the invoices for the work at your Tribunal hearing.
+If the work has not been completed when you apply, note this on your application.
+You will need to provide the invoices for the work at your Tribunal hearing.

 Repairs and damages

-State on the application the amount of water rates you’re seeking.
-Then include:
+State on the application the amount of water rates you are seeking.
+Include:

 • a copy of the last water invoice (for a current tenancy)